mattpopovich/mattpopovich.com/_posts/2021-03-15-winter-storm-xylia-snowfall-time-lapse-from-denver-co-mar-13-2021.md

 ---
-title: "Winter Storm Xylia Snowfall Time-lapse from Denver, CO"
+title: "Winter Storm Xylia Snowfall Time-lapse from Denver, CO (Mar.
+13, 2021)"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
-date: 2024-03-08 03:05:44 -0600
+date: 2021-03-15 05:37:44 -0600
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog, YouTube] # <=2 values here: top category and sub category
-tags: [todo]                # TAG names should always be lowercase
+tags: [youtube, todo]       # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents